OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Defense_Mechanics.md

 ### 2. Parry

+**Game Rule Summary**: Parry is using your weapon to deflect incoming attacks.
+You need to be skilled with your weapon and quick enough to react.
+You can only parry attacks coming from in front of you, and you can't parry if you're using a bow.
+Two-handed weapons are much harder to parry because of their size and power.

 #### Base Parry Calculation
 ```
 BaseParry = (Dex * 2 - 100) / 40 + ParrySpec / 2 + MasteryOfParry * 3 + 5